 That they can is demonstrated by the history of top-level African American swimmers.
 It starts with Evans, who was also a three-time NCAA Division II national champion in the 100-yard breaststroke and national record holder from 1975-77, according to USA Swimming.

-Evans, who was an advisor for USA Swimming's Make a Splash initiative and the International Swimming Hall of Fame’s African American Outreach Swim Program, was just the first wave.
+Evans, an advisor for USA Swimming's Make a Splash initiative and the International Swimming Hall of Fame’s African American Outreach Program, was just the first wave.